javaplus/MadScientist/lessons/firmware.md

 ![Thonny Options](/lessons/images/ThonnyOptions.PNG)

+In the Thonny Options screen, select `MicroPython (Raspberry Pi Pico)` as the interpreter in the dropdown at the top.

-In the options menu, click the `Install or update MicroPython` link at the bottom right:
+Next, click the `Install or update MicroPython` link at the bottom right:

 ![Thonny Options Popup](/lessons/images/ThonnyOptionsPopup.PNG)